robwierzbowski/gulp-intermediate/readme.md

 Type: `string`

-The directory (relative to `tempDir`) from which the plugin will read files back into the stream after processing is finished.
+The plugin reads files back into the stream from this directory when processing is finished.
+Relative to `tempDir`.

 #### process(tempDir, cb)